gijit/gi/README.md

 got the basic machinery going and now its simply a matter of fine tuning.

+Test 100 finally went green, so we felt it was time to mark progress with a release.

-Other tests remain red, so v0.8.4 was an internal only release.
+However other tests remain red, so v0.8.4 will be an internal-only release.

 In version v0.8.3, an internal release, we restrict `gijit` programs to a subset of legal `go` programs, by imposing